12 Best Examples of Beautiful Wix Websites

 In addition, the site’s “Acting Reel” page presents a video that highlights several of Mr. Maina’s acting clips while a “Gallery” page features a grid of compelling photos of him engaged in various roles.

 As these examples demonstrate, you can use the Wix website builder to create a beautiful, professional-looking website for any type of business.
-Wix offers an array of features and effects to help you design a site that’ll precisely reflect the image you want to present to the world.
+Wix offers an array of features to help you design a site that’ll precisely reflect the image you want to present to the world.